 An example is that a mother might give her child a lollipop to appease him after listening to him beg for hours.

-- To satisfy or relieve: appease one's thirst.
+- To satisfy, relieve, or assuage: appease one's thirst.

 Origin of appeaseMiddle English appesen, from Old French apesier : a-, to (from Latin ad-; see ad–) + pais, peace (from Latin pāx; see pag- in Indo-European roots).

 (third-person singular simple present appeases, present participle appeasing, simple past and past participle appeased)